What Happens in 90-Day Alcohol Rehab?

 When a person struggles with addiction, their whole life is impacted.
 Physically, it can take some time for the brain and body to heal.
 There are numerous emotional, behavioral, and social ramifications surrounding addiction, and a long-term rehab program can address these.
 Alcohol rehab programs that are at least 90 days in duration provide the support, encouragement, skills, and tools for enhancing a person’s overall healthy, sense of wellbeing, and quality of life.

-Developing and Fostering Healthy Habits in a 90-Day Alcohol Rehab Program
+Developing and Fostering Healthy Habits Over 3 Months

 A 90-day alcohol rehab program can allow a person time to build and develop habits that can be carried into recovery.
 It takes time to form a habit, and long-term rehab programs can provide this time in a stable and secure environment.